THE REMEDY: PHOSPHORUS

 It should come as no surprise that like Arsenicum, Phosphorus is highly sensitive to external impressions.
 However, while Arsenicum types respond heavily to impurities in their surroundings (recall their loathing of dirty environments, processed foods, lowly behaviors and loud sounds that prevent them from focusing–all of which can be partially or wholly attributed to their perfectionism), Phosphorus persons react to energetic facets of their environment–the unspoken and unseen–on physical, mental/emotional, and spiritual planes.
 In homeopathy, Phosphorus is characterized by a diffusion of the senses.

 The sensitivity associated with Arsenicum persons may foment selfish behavior unless their high morals, which they base on principle, cannot be swayed.
 Arsenicums so greatly fear the defenselessness that accompanies losing control that they often feel they must protect themselves and their families from the unforeseen future.
 Phosphorus’ sensitivity, on the other hand, both rouses and arises out of selflessness on a universal level.
 Phosphorus fears just as much, if not more, for the safety of other beings because nir ego is underdeveloped (which does not mean Phosphorus lacks a lower self).
-Phosphorus also isn’t nearly as exacting about preventing what might–and probably won’t–eventuate, even though their anxiety brings on the fear that “something bad will happen”.
+Phosphorus types also aren’t nearly as exacting about preventing what might–and probably won’t–eventuate, even though their anxiety brings on the fear that “something bad will happen”.
 If there’s one remedy type that abides by the principle “we are one”, it’s Phosphorus (note that a lack of boundaries is also associated with this constitution).
-Sensory diffusion, then, not only extends to inanimate objects, or to the sentiments of animate objects, but to their sufferings as well.
+Sensory diffusion, then, not only extends to animate objects, but to their sufferings as well.